 Underinsured motorist (UIM) coverage isn’t required.
 But for just a bit more each month, UIM protects you when you’re in a car accident with a driver with too little insurance to pay for all damages.
 They may have the bare minimum requirements and satisfy the law, but that won’t pay for severe injuries after policy limits are reached.

 Unlike most states, Massachusetts doesn’t require you to carry proof of insurance in your car.
 This means you won’t need to worry about providing an ID card at a traffic stop or after an accident.
-This is because your car registration will already have your insurance information.
+This is because your car registration will already have your policy information.

 Penalties for Driving Without Insurance